-PwC is empowering female career advancement, not only to create gender equality but also to create more diversified workplace communities.
-The PwC community, both locally and globally, is committed to supporting all their people and works hard to challenge the stereotypes experienced by people of all genders.
-They do this by actively addressing the barriers to equality, continuously creating an inclusive culture and ensuring their people are equally supported throughout their respective careers.
+PwC is committed to challenging gender stereotypes by aspiring to create gender equality and diversified workplace communities.
+They do this by actively addressing the barriers to equality, creating an inclusive culture and ensuring their people are equally supported throughout their respective careers.

 - PwC was the first Australian professional services firm to go public with their partner and employee gender pay gaps.
 They are transparent about their overall gender pay gap of 11% which they are actively working to reduce.
 In like-for-like roles, PwC's gender pay gap is zero.